How to run an evaluation and view the results

 There are two ways to provide input to an evaluation run:

 • Provide previously generated outputs to compare to the evaluation set.
-This option is recommended if your application was developed outside of Databricks, if you want to evaluate outputs from an application that is already deployed to production, or if you want to compare evaluation results between evaluation configurations.
+This option is recommended if you want to evaluate outputs from an application that is already deployed to production, or if you want to compare evaluation results between evaluation configurations.

 evaluation_results = mlflow.evaluate(